Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Gravitationally stratified atmospheres and stellar winds

-The medium of the heliosphere is fundamentally distinct from that of the lower 100\,km of the terrestrial atmosphere: the solar wind is primarily made up of hydrogen with a lesser amount of helium, is hot and therefore almost fully ionized, and is threaded by a magnetic field.
-The dynamics of the solar wind and the ways in which it interacts with planetary magnetospheres is modulated by that magnetic field, but the basic stratification and flow of the solar wind can be understood by looking at only the second of these characteristics: because it is hot and ionized, the electrons in the solar wind are very efficient at conducting heat, and that is all it takes to understand how it can lead unavoidably to a fast wind that can escape solar gravity.
-It is not simply an 'evaporation' off the Sun; after all, even at some millions of degrees, [H-I:9] ``the sound speed $c_{\rm s}$ --- essentially the mean ion speed --- is much smaller than the [escape speed $v_{\rm esc}$ which can be derived by equating a particle's kinetic energy with its gravitational potential energy at the surface:
+The medium of the heliosphere is fundamentally distinct from that of the lower 100\,km of the terrestrial atmosphere: the solar wind \indexit{solar!wind} is primarily made up of hydrogen with a lesser amount of helium, is hot and therefore almost fully ionized, and is threaded by a magnetic field.
+The dynamics of the solar wind and the ways in which it interacts with planetary magnetospheres is modulated by that magnetic field but, as first noted by \citet{1958ApJ...128..664P}, the basic stratification and flow of the solar wind can be understood from its high temperature: because it is hot and ionized, the electrons in the solar wind are very efficient at conducting heat, and that is all it takes to understand how it can lead unavoidably to a fast wind that can escape solar gravity.
+It is not simply an 'evaporation' off the Sun; after all, even at some millions of degrees, \ors[I:9] ``the sound speed $c_{\rm s}$ --- essentially the mean ion speed --- is much smaller than the [escape speed $v_{\rm esc}$ which can be derived by equating a particle's kinetic energy with its \indexit{gravitational!potential energy}gravitational potential energy at the surface:

 For the solar corona, the sound and escape speeds are]

 where $k$ is Boltzmann's constant, $T$ the coronal temperature, $m$ the mean particle mass, $G$ the universal gravitational constant, and $M_\odot$ and $R_\odot$ the solar mass and radius, respectively.